RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Experimental Studies

+To summarize, the above results verify RetroMAE's effectiveness from two aspects.
+1) It substantially improves the pre-trained model's \textbf{transferability}, which helps to result in superior zero-shot performances on out-of-domain datasets.
+2) It provides a \textbf{strong initialization of dense retriever}; after fine-tuned with in-domain data, it gives rise to a high-quality supervised retrieval performance in the corresponding scenario.
+Besides the primary results, we may also have the following interesting observations.

+Firstly, the advanced pre-training methods in generic areas do not necessarily contribute to the dense retrieval performances.
+Particularly, both RoBERTa and DeBERTa are major improvements of BERT; however, none of them is able to achieve better performances than BERT as they did on general NLU benchmarks.
+This observation further supports the motivation to develop retrieval oriented pre-trained models.

+Secondly, the auto-encoding style pre-training (adopted by SEED, Condenser, and RetroMAE) is empirically proved to be much more favorable for dense retrieval, given its dominance over the generic and self-contrastive learning based pre-trained models in both zero-shot evaluation and supervised evaluation.

+Thirdly, the self-contrastive learning based pre-trained models bring very little improvements over the generic ones when fine-tuning is made available, as their performances are close to each other in both supervised and zero-shot evaluations.
+In fact, there is no supervise about this observation considering the similar results reported by recent studies on dense retrieval \cite{gao2021condenser} (BERT against ICT) and image processing \cite{el2021large} (BEiT \cite{bao2021beit} against MoCo/DINO).
+That is the pre-trained models from self-contrastive learning tend to have comparatively limited potential for fine-tuning.
+Therefore, we argue that the retrieval-oriented pre-training algorithm should be properly designed according to the condition of fine-tuning in specific scenarios.

-\subsubsection{Ablation Studies}
+\subsection{Ablation Studies}

-We ablate RetroMAE based on MS MARCO, where the following factors are analyzed: 1) decoding method, 2) decoder's size, 3) decoder's masking ratio, 4) encoder's masking ratio.
-The experiment results are shown as Table \ref{tab:3}, where the following observations can be made.
+We ablate RetroMAE with its supervised performance (DPR fine-tuning) in Table \ref{tab:4}, where the following factors are analyzed: 1) decoding method, 2) decoder's size, 3) decoder's masking ratio, 4) encoder's masking ratio.
+We may have the following observations from our results.

-Firstly of all, we analyze the impact from the decoding method.
-It can be observed that the enhanced decoding outperforms the basic decoding with notable advantages.
-Such an empirical advantage can be explained by the higher data efficiency of the enhanced decoding.
-Particularly, the basic decoding (Section \ref{sec:decode}) samples 50\% of tokens (the default masking ratio for decoder) for reconstruction, and all of the masked tokens are predicted based on the same context.
-In contrast, the enhanced decoding (Section \ref{sec:enhance}) may use all of the input tokens for reconstruction, and each of the masked tokens is predicted based on a unique context sampled as Eq. \ref{eq:7}.
-Therefore, the enhanced decoding may obtain augmented and diverse training signals from the input data.
+Firstly of all, we analyze the impact from the \textbf{decoding method}, i.e., whether the enhanced decoding is used or not.
+It can be observed that the enhanced decoding (w.) notably outperforms the basic decoding (w.o.).
+Such an empirical advantage can be attributed to the improved data efficiency of the enhanced decoding.
+Under the default masking ratio, the basic decoding merely samples 50\% of the input tokens for reconstruction, all of which are predicted based on the same context.
+With the enhanced decoding (Section \ref{sec:enhance}), all of the input tokens can be utilized for reconstruction, and each of the tokens is reconstructed based on a unique context sampled as Eq. \ref{eq:7}.
+As such, the enhanced decoding may obtain more sufficient and diversified training signals from the input data.